Director of Customer Success

-Before offering any solution, you need to understand the full story.
+Before offering any solution to an unhappy customer, you need to understand the full story.
 If you go in and quickly fix a small feature and it still doesn’t help them, it’s like covering a boat leak with a Band-Aid—useless.

 In my experience, customers are often angry about the product.
 The two most common reasons are:

 - Expected performance: There’s nothing wrong with the product or service, but it’s not doing what they expected.